Skip to content

 MoneySuperMarket has won the Feefo Platinum Trusted Service Award, an independent seal of excellence, which recognises businesses that consistently deliver a world-class customer experience.

-Agreed value is the amount your car insurer will pay you if your classic car is written off after a crash, or stolen.
-It is a figured agreed upon when you take out your policy.
+Agreed value is the fixed amount your insurer will pay if your classic car is written off or stolen.
+This figure is set when you take out the policy and is agreed by both you and the insurer.

 Your insurer will decide if your car qualifies as a 'classic', as the definition can sometimes vary.
 Whether you need a specialist policy for your classic car may depend on how often you use your car, rather than its age or model.